 On December 17, 2008, MTA terminated the Ambac Assurance Corp. surety bond for the lease transaction that closed on September 25, 2003 and provided a short-term U.S. Treasury debt obligation as replacement collateral.
 The cost of the replacement collateral was \$32.
 As a result of a mark-to-market of the securities provided as collateral as of January 31, 2009, \$8 of such \$32 in collateral value was released back to MTA in February 2009.
-In January 2010, additional replacement collateral was required to be added such that the total market value of the securities being held as replacement collateral, U.S. Treasury bills, was \$34.3 as of March 31, 2011.
+In January 2010, additional replacement collateral was required to be added such that the total market value of the securities being held as replacement collateral, U.S. Treasury bills, was \$32.5.
+In January 2011, additional collateral was remitted for \$1.7 and as June 30, 2011, the market value of total collateral funds was \$34.4.

 On January 12, 2009, MTA provided a short-term U.S. Treasury debt obligation as additional collateral in addition to the Ambac Assurance Corp. surety bond for the lease transaction that closed on September 29, 2003.
-In January 2010, additional collateral was required to be added such that the total market value of the securities being held as additional collateral, U.S. Treasury bills, was \$42 as of March 31, 2011.
+In January 2010, additional collateral was required to be added such that the total market value of the securities being held as additional collateral, U.S. Treasury bills, was \$39.2.
+In January 2011, additional collateral was added for a total amount of \$2.7.
+As of June 30, 2011, the market value of total collateral funds was \$42.1.

 Other Lease Transactions - On July 29, 1998, the MTA, (solely on behalf of MTA Long Island Rail Road and MTA Metro-North Railroad, MTA New York City Transit, and MTA Bridges & Tunnels entered into a lease and related agreements whereby each agency, as subleasee, will rent, for an initial stated term of approximately 50 years, an office building at Two Broadway in lower Manhattan.
 The lease term expires on July 30, 2048, and, pursuant to certain provisions, is renewable for two additional 15-year terms.
 The lease comprises both operating (for the lease of land) and capital (for the lease of the building) elements.
 The total annual rental payments over the initial lease term are \$1,602 with rent being abated from the commencement date through June 30, 1999.
 During 2010, the MTA made rent payments of \$43.
 In connection with the renovation of the building and for tenant improvements, the MTA issued \$121 and \$328 in 2000 and 1999, respectively, of certificates of participation.
 In 2004, it issued approximately \$358 of certificates of participation that partially refunded the two previously issued certificates.
-As of March 31, 2011, there was \$385 in certificates of participation outstanding. (see Note 7).
+As of June 30, 2011, there was \$385 in certificates of participation outstanding. (see Note 7).
 The office building is principally occupied by MTA New York City Transit and MTA Bridges & Tunnels.